 - In a small mixing bowl, combine the melted cacao butter, almond butter, maple syrup, peppermint flavoring and vanilla extract.

-- Using a spatula, mix in the collagen peptides until the mixture starts to thicken.
-Fold the chopped chocolate into the dough.
+- Using a spatula, mix in the collagen peptides.

 - Combine the dark chocolate, coconut oil and peppermint flavoring in a small sauce pan.
 Place the pan on the stove top and melt over low heat, stirring every so often until the chocolate is fully melted.

-- Grab the bites from the freezer and dip them in the dark chocolate.
+- Grab the balls from the freezer and dip them in the dark chocolate.
 Place them on a sheet of parchment paper to dry.